Vantiq/vantiq-extension-sources/CSVSource/README.md

 the extension can process all files exist in the input folder which support the name file pattern.
 In this way, in cases where the extension is not running during file updates, it will resend all accumulated files once it restarted.

+Ability to read from fixed length offset record typp was added , a schema has been added and an idetifier `FileType` was added , if not exists, works as delimited format, value must be  `"FileType": "FixedLength"` for working in the fixed length mode

+ability to write CSV files from server was added , no addtional configuration was added , the text will be UTF8 and the assumption is that the line to write will be manipulated by the server . a the relevant meta dat is inject by the with part of the vail select statmet. every call create a POST request the value is a json buffer which describe the result status of the request.

 The documentation has been split into two parts, [Setting Up Your Machine](#machine) and [Setting Up Your Vantiq](#vantiq).

 # Prerequisites <a name="pre" id="pre"></a>